AriaPhantom/Earnings-Report-Impact-on-Stock-Price/README.md

 	1. From Bloomberg terminal, sort all the stocks from S & P 500 into 3 categories according to their 4th quarter 2017 earnings releases into 3 group:
 		a.
 1st group of stocks beat EPS Estimate, such as 5% to 10% above the estimate.
 		b.
-2nd group of stocks meet EPS Estimate, such as 5%-10% around the estimate.
+2nd group of stocks meet EPS Estimate, such as 5% to 10% around the estimate.
 		c.
-3rd group of stock miss EPS Estimate, such as 5% to10% below the estimate.
+3rd group of stock miss EPS Estimate, such as 5% to 10% below the estimate.

 	2. Define as day “zero” for a stock the day the earning is released.